 The mating season of the species occurs in the early spring and maybe, autumn.
 They are a viviparous snake species and females give birth to live baby snakes.
 The clutch size typically ranges from 8 to 20 young.

 Conservation / Threats

 The California red-sided gartersnake as yet to be assessed for the IUCN Red List.
 The California red-sided garter snake has no special status, although some of the other subspecies of common garter snakes (T. sirtalis) are considered rare, threatened, or even endangered like the San Francisco gartersnake.

-The habitat loss and overcollection for the pet trade (they are very popular as pets) are the biggest threats to garter snakes.
+The habitat loss and overcollection for the pet trade (they are very popular as pets) are the biggest threats to most garter snake species.